furkhan324/Weight-and-Watch/README.md

 Challenges we ran into
 We ran into problems with Google's fraud detection and syncing Firebase and Parse together.

-Accomplishments that we're proud of
+Accomplishments that we're proud oft
 We are proud of our ability to take raw data and analyze it in such a way that the user can make informed decisions to better their lifestyle.

 What's next for Weight and Watch